malbit/arqma-blockchain-explorer/README.md

                                         enable users to have the index page on autorefresh --enable-emission-monitor [=arg(=1)] (=0)
-                                        enable Loki total emission monitoring
+                                        enable eDollar total emission monitoring
                                         thread
   -p [ --port ] arg (=8081)             default explorer port
   --testnet-url arg                     you can specify testnet url, if you run
+                                        it on mainnet.
-                                        it on mainnet or stagenet. link will show on front page to testnet explorer --stagenet-url arg                    you can specify stagenet url, if you run it on mainnet or testnet. link will show on front page to stagenet explorer --mainnet-url arg                     you can specify mainnet url, if you run it on testnet or stagenet. link will show on front page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page
+  --mainnet-url arg                     you can specify mainnet url, if you run
+                                        it on testnet. link will
+                                        show on front page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page